 200g (7 oz) left-over roast chicken, turkey, pork or ham

 1 Lebanese cucumber, sliced

 Pour enough oil into the bottom of a wok or frying pan to shallow fry.
 Place over medium-high heat.
 When the oil is hot, crack in 1 egg.
 Use a spatula to gently splash the egg whites with the hot oil as it cooks.
 Cook until the whites are crispy but the yolk is still runny (or until cooked to your liking).
-Drain on paper towel and repeat.
+Drain on paper towel and repeat with other eggs.
 Reserve until later.

 Heat 2 tablespoons of the vegetable oil in a clean wok or saucepan over high heat.
 When the oil is hot, add the shallots, garlic and chilli and cook for about a minute.
 Add the turmeric and shrimp paste and stir-fry for another minute, using a spatula to break up the paste.